Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 </figure>
 </div>

-While BLAS and LAPACK libraries are primarily concerned with floating-point numbers, integer types are used for vector and matrix sizes and indices.
+While the BLAS and LAPACK libraries are primarily concerned with floating-point numbers, integer types need to be used for vector and matrix sizes and indices.
 Originally, 32-bit signed integers were used, even on 64-bit platforms, limiting the maximum array size to 2<sup>31</sup>−1 elements.
 This interface is often called the <abbr title="long and pointerare are 64-bit">LP64</abbr>
-interface, or simply "32-bit BLAS".
-Modern packages also support building with 64-bit signed integers instead; this interface is called
+interface, or simply “32-bit BLAS”.
+Modern packages provide support for building with 64-bit signed integers instead; this interface is called
-<abbr title="int, long and pointers are 64-bit">ILP64</abbr>, "64-bit
+<abbr title="int, long and pointers are 64-bit">ILP64</abbr>, “64-bit
-BLAS", or "index64".
+BLAS”, or “index64”.

 The exact details on how these two interfaces are implemented varies from package to package, and from distribution to distribution.
 In some